MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-ad-accounts.md

 If the type of problem shown in the diagram occurs, a certain event (1193, 1194, 1206, or 1207) is logged in Event Viewer.
 For more information about these events, see [https://go.microsoft.com/fwlink/?LinkId=118271](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc756188(v=ws.10)).

 Note that a similar problem with creating an account for a clustered service or application can occur if the domain-wide quota for creating computer objects (by default, 10) has been reached.
 If it has, it might be appropriate to consult with the domain administrator about increasing the quota, although this is a domain-wide setting and should be changed only after careful consideration, and only after confirming that the preceding diagram does not describe your situation.
-For more information, see [Steps for troubleshooting problems caused by changes in cluster-related Active Directory accounts](#steps-for-troubleshooting-problems-caused-by-changes-in-cluster-related-active-directory-accounts), later in this guide.
+For more information, see [Troubleshoot issues caused by changes in cluster-related Active Directory accounts](/troubleshoot/windows-server/high-availability/troubleshoot-issues-accounts-used-failover-clusters#troubleshoot-issues-caused-by-changes-in-cluster-related-active-directory-accounts).

 ## Requirements related to failover clusters, Active Directory domains, and accounts